Waco Driving While License Invalid (DWLI) Attorneys

 Our Waco driving while license invalid (DWLI) lawyers have repeatedly seen people ignore this charge, only to end up facing serious consequences that they did not expect.
 Why?
 Because if you simply plead guilty and accept a conviction, this triggers more surcharges and additional license suspension.
 We know that just because your license is invalid, that doesn't mean that suddenly your kids don't need to be taken to school.
 A driver with a DWLI on their record might choose to continue to drive because they are faced with the overwhelming need to keep up with obligations, but this can do more harm over time.

 Get the help you need to challenge DWLI charges in Waco, Lorena, or anywhere in McLennan County.
-Contact us online or call (254) 237-5602 for a free consultation.
+Contact us online or call (254) 237-5602 for a consultation today.
+Consultations are free for criminal, DWI, and juvenile defense matters.

 What are the Penalties for Driving Without a License in Texas?